 Vectoring technology has emerged as a means of delivering high bandwidth over existing copper infrastructure by extracting more value from it, without investing in an extensive fiber roll-out.

 Phone lines that carry VDSL2 signals are part of cables that contain from 10 to a few hundred lines positioned very closely together.
 This close proximity results in cross-talk (FEXT, undesired effect of a signal transmitted on one circuit to another one) and the higher the number of lines in a bundle, the more cross-talk is generated.
 Cross-talk is the one of the biggest impediments to deliver good VDSL2 performance.
 With no interference, every VDSL2 line can operate as if it were the only line in the cable, and, as consequence, deliver higher bit rates.
-So basically, vectoring is not a method for raising the theoretical maximum speeds, but permits to decrease the gap between the theoretical upper limit of performance and the speeds that can be delivered in variable field conditions.
+So basically, vectoring is not a method for raising the theoretical maximum speeds, but for decreasing the gap between the theoretical upper limit of performance and the speeds that can be delivered in variable field conditions.

 Opposite to Dynamic Line Management (DLM), for which there is no guarantee that the improved speed once awarded by the DLM process on a specific VDSL2 line will always remain, the vectored lines will keep their new higher rates based on a recurrent process of measurement, processing and correction.

 Vectoring technology can be compared to the noise-cancelling technology used in headphones: it works by 'listening' to unwanted noise and producing a sound that is exactly like it but with an inverted phase—this way two sounds can cancel each other out.

 Surely all this calculations needed for vectoring requires enormous computing power.
 Since the current elements of Proximus infrastructure do not permit to fulfill requirements mentioned above, there are two main things to be implemented in order to bypass it: use of the new VDSL2 line cards in the ROPs and an upgrade of all installed CPE (Customer Premises Equipment) to vector-friendliness or its replacement by vector-compliant hardware.